Australia central bank skips a hike

 Indeed, the RBA was resoundingly upbeat on the domestic outlook saying the economy had proved stronger than expected with unemployment peaking much lower than feared, resource investment strong and house prices up sharply.

-The source of doubt seemed to be that lending rates in the economy had risen faster than the cash rate, as banks sought to cover increased funding costs caused by the global credit crisis.
+The source of doubt seemed to be that lending rates in the economy had risen faster than the cash rate, as sought to cover increased funding costs caused by the global credit crisis.

 The RBA has estimated that effective rates across the economy were now more than 100 basis points above the cash rate, far higher than before the credit squeeze.